BABAoMATIC/Data-Analysis-Using-Machine-learning-/README.md

 # Machine Learning Practical

-This repository contains the practical work for the MST575 course, focusing on end-to-end machine learning workflows using Python and Jupyter Notebook.
+This repository contains the practical work for the  focusing on end-to-end machine learning workflows using Python and Jupyter Notebook.

 ## 📁 File Structure